-To us the more shocking statistics to come out of MoJ figures are confirmations of delay and cost to landlords who are taking problem tenants through the court process.
-MoJ figures for 2018 show that overall landlords in the UK face a 4 month wait for court appointed bailiffs to remove tenants – and certain areas of the country have much higher figures for claims and possession orders than others.
+To us, the more shocking statistics to come out of MoJ figures are confirmations of delay and cost to landlords who are taking problem tenants through the court process.
+MoJ figures for 2018 show that overall landlords in the UK face a 4-month wait for court-appointed bailiffs to remove problem tenants – and certain areas of the country have much higher rates for claims, high court bailiffs eviction cost, eviction notice and possession orders than others.
 London and the East of England lead the table of regions where tenant eviction rates are at their highest, with London being nearly 3x higher than the eastern region.

 Were you one of the landlords who issued the 21,439 possession claims in the courts in 2018?

-If you are one of the landlords who issued the 21,439 possession claims in the courts in 2018 we would like to hear about your experience.
+If you are one of the private landlords in England and Wales who issued the 21,439 possession claims in the courts in 2018 we would like to hear about your experience.
 Did you find the court process efficient?
 Which was your favourite court?

-According to the Homelet Rental Index (see https://homelet.co.uk/homelet-rental-index) the average monthly rent in London now stands at £1,588 a month.
-So, if a landlord is waiting 4 months to remove tenants in the capital that’s potentially lost income of £6352.
+According to the Homelet Rental Index, the average monthly rent in London now stands at £1,588 a month.
+So, if a landlord is waiting 4 months to evict their tenants, remove tenants in the capital that’s potentially lost income of £6352.

-Outside London the UK average monthly rent drops down to £775.
-A landlord outside London waiting to remove tenants in other parts of the country could on average be losing £3100 just in rent for the same 118 days – and this doesn’t include legal fees to recover possession.
+Outside London, the UK average monthly rent drops down to £775.
+A landlord outside London waiting to remove tenants in other parts of the country could on average be losing £3100 just in rent for the same 118 days – and this doesn’t include the average cost in legal fees to recover possession.

 The solutions we provide help landlords navigate the legal process by ensuring Notices are served correctly, claims are issued promptly, and a possession order is made which can be transferred to the High Court for enforcement within days.
 Shergroup’s Enforcement Team can shave 3 weeks from the average time taken to regain possession using our transfer up process.
-Not only does our process save the loss in rent, but we give Landlords the certainty of a fixed date for the eviction to be carried out.
-We also apply for the necessary permissions from the High Court to ensure complete compliance with the rules for eviction of private tenants.
+Not only does our process save the loss in rent, but we give Landlords the certainty of a fixed date for the mass eviction law to be carried out.
+We also apply for the necessary permissions from the high court eviction order to ensure complete compliance with the rules for eviction of private tenants.

-So, if you are a landlord who is feeling the pinch due to delays in the eviction process in your local court, or courts at large, please share your experience of the court system with us.
+So, if you are a landlord who is feeling the pinch due to delays in the high court eviction process of a tenant in your local court, or courts at large, please share your experience of the court system with us.
 We would like to hear from you on great and not-so-great experiences which will help us put all these government statistics into context.

 And if any of this type of problem is affecting you now our Business Solution Advisors can guide you through how to save time and money with a few simple fixes to your current approach.
 We offer a free no-obligation review of any possession order to get you on the right track.